-No modifications are required for existing cars, airplanes or fueling stations to use eFuels.
+None.
+No modifications are required for existing cars, airplanes, ships, trucks, pipelines or fueling stations to use eFuels.

-Renewable energy will be used to generate the green hydrogen which, when combined with CO2, creates the liquid eFuels.
-Renewable energy may be produced from wind, solar or hydroelectric sources.
+Electricity from renewable energy will be used to produce green hydrogen by separating a molecule of water into oxygen and hydrogen, which, when combined with carbon dioxide (CO2), creates the liquid eFuels.
+Renewable electricity may be produced from wind, solar or hydroelectric sources.

-eFuels are in-principle carbon neutral as they are made from renewable energy and recycled carbon dioxide.
-Our products and processes will be carefully reviewed by specialist Life Cycle Consultants to ensure that all relevant emissions are taken into account in determining the final carbon intensity (CI) score.
+eFuels are considered carbon neutral because they are made from renewable energy and recycled carbon dioxide (CO2).
+However, there may be some emissions in conjunction with raw materials supplies and product shipments that need to be included when considering the carbon footprint of eFuels' lifecycle.
+Our products and processes will be carefully reviewed by specialist life cycle analysis consultants to ensure that any relevant emissions are taken into account in determining the final carbon intensity (CI) score.

-Because eFuels are chemically identical to existing gasoline, methanol, or jet fuel, eFuels have the same energy output as current fuel sources.
+eFuels are chemically equivalent to existing gasoline, methanol, or jet fuel.
+They have the same energy output as current fuel sources.

-Approximately 250 acres are required for hydrogen production and chemical plant facilities.
-The land is currently private and therefore is not available to the public.
+Approximately 250 acres (100 hectares) are required for hydrogen production and the chemical plant facilities.
+We intend to secure between 500 and 1,000 acres for each commercial site to assure room for construction and offsets.
 We strive to be good neighbors and intend to have a visually pleasing site and will screen with trees or other features if/where required.

-The primary produced by-product is pure oxygen, which will be released to the atmosphere unless an alternative use can be identified.
-All hydrocarbon products will be recycled and utilized in the processes.
-The small amounts of waste and contaminants removed from wastewater treatment will be permitted and disposed of properly.
+The primary by-product from producing eFuels is pure oxygen, which may be released to the atmosphere.
+There may be small amounts of waste and contaminants removed from water treatment, which will be permitted and disposed of properly.

-eFuels are chemically identical to gasoline (or jet fuel or shipping fuel, depending upon their proposed application).
-As with traditional fuels, eFuels are a toxic substance that can cause health problems through inhalation or physical contact.
-So long as safe gasoline protocols are practiced when handling eFuels, the product is safe.
+eFuels are chemically equivalent to gasoline (or jet fuel or shipping fuel, depending upon their proposed application).
+As with traditional fuels, eFuels are toxic substances that can cause health problems through inhalation or physical contact.
+So long as customary protocols are practiced when handling eFuels, the product is safe.

-Because eFuels are chemically identical to existing liquid fuel products they can be transported via existing methods (such as pipelines, ships or trucks) without requiring modifications of any kind.
+eFuels are chemically equivalent to existing liquid fuel products, so they can be transported via existing methods (such as pipelines, ships or trucks) without requiring modifications of any kind.

 eFuels are already in production.
-Mass production and widespread availability of eFuels will occur starting 2025.
+Mass production and widespread availability of eFuels are expected in 2026.

-We see them as complementary solutions to minimize the effects of climate change and accelerate the energetic transition to a decarbonized economy.
-They are both emissions-free and will both play an important role in achieving sustainable mobility.
+We view eFuels and electric vehicles as complementary solutions working together to minimize the effects of climate change and accelerate the transition to a decarbonized economy.
+Electric vehicles and eFuels will both play an important role in achieving sustainable mobility.